laiavancells/DataMiningReport/README.md

 ## Acknowledgments

-I would like to thank Dr. Drazan and Dr. Bandara for their valuable feedback and contributions to this project.
-Their insights and expertise were instrumental in improving the quality of our work.
+I would like to thank Dr. Bandara for his valuable feedback and contributions to this project.